TorchLean

 2.4.1.
 A Minimal Complete Script🔗

-The quickest way to get a feel for the public API is to run the focused MLP example:
+The shortest way to get a feel for the public API is to run the focused MLP example:

 lake env lean --run NN/Examples/Quickstart/SimpleMlpTrain.lean